fredredbeard/face-webapp/README.md

 # Client-Side Face Detection Application

 A real-time face detection web application that runs entirely in the browser.
-Powered by TensorFlow.js and optimized with WebAssembly (WASM) backend.
+Powered by TensorFlow.js and optimized with WebAssembly (WASM)

 # How to Run